- Homosexuality

 Legal recognition of non-binary gender in Republic of the Congo is not legally recognized.

-LGBT discrimination in Republic of the Congo is no protections.
+LGBT discrimination in Republic of the Congo is illegal in some contexts.

 Law No. 29-2019 on the Protection of Personal Data protects a person's sexual life as sensitive and personal data (Articles 4, 14 and 40).

-LGBT employment discrimination in Republic of the Congo is no protections.
+LGBT employment discrimination in Republic of the Congo is unknown.

-LGBT housing discrimination in Republic of the Congo is no protections.
+LGBT housing discrimination in Republic of the Congo is unknown.

-Same-sex adoption in Republic of the Congo is single only.
+Same-sex adoption in Republic of the Congo is unknown.

 Intersex infant surgery in Republic of the Congo is unknown.